kevinqz/ChatGPT-Replit/README.md

 5. Edit the index.js to use the [ChatGPT-API](https://github.com/transitive-bullshit/chatgpt-api) accordling to your needs

 ## Happy Building! 🚀
-Please consider that this is not the official OpenAI ChatGPT API.

 If you like it, considering following me for future updates and works:
 - Replit [@kevinqz](replit.com/@kevinqz)
 - GitHub [@kevinqz](https://github.com/kevinqz)